xyzmaps/xyz-documentation/docs/cli/topics/cli.md

 > [Learn more about XYZ Pro features here](../xyz_pro).

-The CLI has access to a number of convenient geopspatial data functions via the `here xyz gis` command.
+The CLI has access to a number of convenient geopspatial data functions via the `xyzmaps space gis` command.
 Some of these functions add properties to the original features, while others create data in a new space.

 - `--area` uses `turf.js` to calculate the area of polygons, and saves this as a set of new properties in each polygon feature. `xyz_area_sqmiles`,`xyz_area_sqkm` are rounded for display convenience, and `xyz_area_sqm` is not rounded.
 - `--length` uses `turf.js` to calculate the length of lines in a space, and saves this as a set of new properties in each linestring feature, `xyz_length_miles`,`xyz_length_km` which are rounded for display convenience, and `xyz_length_m` which is not rounded.